omniedgeio/omniedge-frontend/markdowndocs/Docs/Compare.md

 ### 1. What is the difference between OmniEdge and VPNs?

 A **virtual private network (VPN)** extends a private network across a public network and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
-There is always a VPN server that provide such services.
-The Users connect to the server and are replayed by the sever.
+There is always a VPN server that provides such services.
+The Users connect to the server and are replayed by the server.

-**OmniEdge** doesn't need any central Sever, which creates a peer-to-peer tunnel between two nodes, builds a virtual network for all the devices which connect to each others.
+**OmniEdge** doesn't need any central Sever, which creates a peer-to-peer tunnel between two nodes, builds a virtual network for all the devices which connect to each other.

 ### 2. Benefits of OmniEdge vs. VPNs